 - 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
-The candidate will have to attempt six questions in section A. - 3.
+Section A is compulsory and will be of 15 marks consisting of 8 short answer type questions carrying 2.5 mark each covering the whole syllabus.
+The answer should not exceed 50 words.
+The candidate will have to attempt any six questions in this section. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
-The candidates are required to attempt one question from each of these sections. - 4.
-Scientific calculator is allowed.
+The candidates are required to attempt one question from each of these sections.
+Each question in these sections should not have more than two subparts. - 4.
+Non-Programmable Scientific calculator is allowed.

 Course Objectives: The main objective of this course to introduce about the basics of magnetic materials and their properties.
 Acquire knowledge of the behavior of Lattice Vibrations and phonons theory in crystals.
 To become familiar with the Superconductivity and Properties of superconductors using different theories.
-Familiar with defects in crystal etc.
+Familiar with defects in crystal etc. Course Contents: